kirbpowell/terminal-stuff/README.md

 YouCompleteMe is a code completion engine. **Note** that YCM is a *compiled* component.
 You will need to manually compile it for your specific system after it's been installed via Vundle.
 You can find detailed instructions for all major OSes [here](https://github.com/Valloric/YouCompleteMe#installation).

+### Code Search with Ack & Ag

+I use [Ag](https://github.com/ggreer/the_silver_searcher#whats-so-great-about-ag) for code search in ViM, through the [ack.vim](https://github.com/mileszs/ack.vim#ackvim) vim plugin.
+You'll need to install Ag separately, and make the changes recommended on the Ag github page.

 ### SimpylFold

 Be sure to set the `foldlevel` to your preferred value --- the default is to start with all folds in the closed position.